SumeetKumarBarua/FactsBox-Heroku-Edition/README.md

 Still if you want to make this project to work on your local system then make some minor changes:

    1.Copy the project on to your local system and run the table script on your own database.

+   2.Import the repo to Eclipse as Maven Project.

-   2.Configure the connection file(JDBCConnection.java) with the driver settings of database whichever
+   3.Configure the connection file(JDBCConnection.java) with the driver settings of database whichever
       you are using here.
     ![alt tag](https://github.com/SumeetKumarBarua/FactsBox-Heroku-Edition/blob/master/WebContent/img/connection.PNG)

-   3.Import the repo to Eclipse as Maven Project.

    4.Change the URL setting(Properties.js) as per the URL configuration of the server you are using.

         var getURI = function(){